oyekanmiayo/dsa-all-langs/graph/README.md

 ## Introduction
 A graph is a non-linear data structure that consists of vertices and edges that link these vertices.
 A graph can be represented by the symbol **G(V,E)**, where V = vertices and E = edges.
+We denote an edge connecting vertices u and v by the pair **(u,v)**<sup>[4]()</sup>.

 Graphs are used to solve real-world problems that involve the representation of the problem space as a network e.g. telephone network, social networks, neural networks and so on.
-In the case of a social network, users can be represented as vertices and friendship between users can be represented using edges.
-You can generalize this examples to the other problems a graph can model.
+In the case of a social network, users can be represented as vertices (or nodes) and friendship between users can be represented using edges.
+You can generalize this example to the other problems that a graph can model.

 There are two types of graphs: **Directed** and **Undirected**.